- Dark Magical Girl: All members, especially Galaxia.

 - Harmless Villain: Due to the Lighter and Softer nature of Sailor Stars, all of them except for Galaxia.

 - Hero Killer: Particularly in the manga.
-With the exception of maybe two occasions, every time one of them shows up, a Guardians either dies horribly or is kidnapped.
+With the exception of maybe two occasions, every time one of them shows up, a Guardian either dies horribly or is kidnapped.
 Also the fact that the Animamates killed the Guardians of their home planets before we're even introduced to them.

 - Human Aliens: Yes, they're from completely different planets.
 It's not like we've never seen that before.